iQuHACK/2024_Quandela/README.md

 ## Quantum generative adversarial learning in photonics

-The goal of this challenge is to reproduce the results of [this paper](https://arxiv.org/abs/2310.00585).
+The goal of this challenge is to reproduce the results of [this paper](https://arxiv.org/abs/2310.00585) using Quandela's solution for quantum computation with linear optics called [__Perceval__](https://perceval.quandela.net).

 In the article, the authors implement a quantum adversarial generative model on a photonic circuit.
 The generator and the discriminator are directly connected to each other on the same chip: the generator's task is to prepare quantum states and the discriminator task is to be able to tell whether the state generated is the target state or not.